chetansinghsajwan/notes/git/tag.md

 # Tag

 Tags are just [references](ref.md) to commits.
-What makes the different than other references is their usage.
+What makes the different than other references like branches is their usage.
 They are used to mark specific points in your repo history.

-These points are generally released versions.
+For exa

 The files for tags are stored in `.git/refs/tags/` directory.